akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Is something wrong?’
 Beatrice had noticed that the bread dough had not been tucked or shaped; unusually, it was still a rough, sticky mass, overflowing its wooden rim and drying into a grey crust at the edges.

-A sharp hesitation caught the girl's tongue.
+A sharp hesitation caught the girl’s tongue.
 She scratched at her forehead, leaving a large smudge of flour there.
 ‘She said that she was feeling poorly,’ she mumbled, ‘so I’ve helped her to the bedchamber to rest.’
 She gave a firm, defensive nod as if vindicating herself, but her gaze drifted downwards.

 ---